 DSLRs are a tough, weather-resistant option, but they’re also bulky and lack the latest video features available in smaller, lighter mirrorless cameras.
 Both of these alternatives use interchangeable lenses, which increases their versatility but also increases their cost.
 Consider a tiny camera with a fixed lens if you want something simpler.
 Some devices have sophisticated focusing systems and other vlogging-friendly features.

-So if you are interested in finding out which camera will be best for you, here are the Best Cameras for YouTube of 2022.
+So if you are interested in finding out which camera will be best for you, here are the Best Cameras for YouTube.

 1. Canon PowerShot G7 X Mark III

 The Canon PowerShot G7 X Mark III checks so many boxes that we believe it is the greatest camera for YouTube.
 It’s powerful, convenient, simple to use, and reasonably priced.
 It’s a little camera with a fast and versatile 24-100mm f/1.8-2.8 lens that gives you a lot of shooting options.

 This Canon can capture stunning 4K UHD video at 30p, but its highest-quality footage has a 10-minute time limit.
 It also supports live streaming, so you can set it up to broadcast directly to YouTube.
 There is a 3.5mm mic input, which is necessary to ensure that your movies sound as nice as they appear.
 Overall, it’s definitely the finest YouTube camera for beginners and intermediate users looking for a robust, dependable gadget to record on.

 ISO, a sophisticated technology that provides better footage with less noise.

 The sturdy, DSLR-like ergonomics make the GH5S a joy to use and an excellent choice for outdoor use.
 There is no recording time limit, so you may film to your heart’s content, and features like 10-bit 4K footage and 10x slow-motion in Full HD make this a very powerful tool for making sublime material for YouTube or any other channel.